jbendtsen/tiny-android-template/readme.md

 As long as your JDK version can target Java 8, this should work.
 Tested with OpenJDK 13.0.2.

 You will need to make sure the `bin` directories for the JDK and for 7-Zip (and the Kotlin compiler if you're using Kotlin) are in the $PATH variable.

+This template is not yet compatible with Kotlin Multiplatform libraries such as `androidx.collection` version `1.4.0`.
+For now, older versions of these libraries must be used, e.g. `1.2.0`.

 In order to build the APK, `apksigner` needs a KeyStore file.
 This can be generated with `keytool`, which comes with the JDK.
 The following command generates a KeyStore file (keystore.jks) which is valid for 10000 days: